ThatOpen/engine_docs/docs/api/@thatopen/components/classes/BaseCamera.md

 # `abstract` BaseCamera

-Abstract class representing a camera in the 3D world.
+Abstract class representing a camera in a 3D world.
 All cameras should use this class as a base.

 ## Extends